 We’re here to help

 Hopefully, these exercises will give you a nice starting point to help you improve and fix your flat feet issues.

 Just remember, choosing the right shoes is very important as well.
 So when you are shopping for your next pair of dress shoes, don’t cut corners.

-Our range of men’s Oxford shoes are built for comfort and promote good foot health.
-A flat foot can tend to cause width issues when it comes to finding appropriate footwear, however since our shoes tend to be on the wider/larger size, we don't think you'll have any issues.
+Our range of men’s Oxford shoes is built for comfort and promote good foot health.
+A flat foot can tend to cause width issues when it comes to finding the appropriate footwear, however since our shoes tend to be on the wider/larger size, we don't think you'll have any issues.
 Most of our clients complain they struggle with conventional men's width sizing (it's a very common issue) however in our Men's Oxford Shoes we encourage our clients to try the size below their usual due to extra width.